jasonhemann/24SP-CS2126/syllabus.md

 starts the class with three *late tokens*.
 To use it you will need to email me your late submission.
-Each of these late tokens can be exchanged for a two-day *no questions asked* extension to any (non-exam) assignment, including resubmissions.
+Each of these late tokens can be exchanged for a two-day *no questions asked* extension to any (non-exam) assignment, including re submissions.
 Only one token can be used per submission; i.e., two days is the maximum extension possible.
 Late tokens will be used automatically when you submit late; you don't need to reach out and ask for permission.
-This two-day extension will begin from the moment you turn something in late; that is to say, your extended due date will be 09:59 pm two calendar days after the original due date.
+This two-day extension will begin from the moment you turn something in late; that is to say, your extended due date will be 09:59 PM two calendar days after the original due date.
 I will be tracking these late tokens for the class.

 In a student runs out of tokens, I'll be in touch.
 Being occasionally